Lukas22041/LunaLib/README.md

 ## Credits
 **SpeedRacer, President Matt Damon:** Provided me with help for the Custom UI Screens.
-**Wisp:** Generaly very helpful, helped with getting to know Kotlin.
+**Wisp:** Gave lots of feedback, Provided a good selection of Extension Functions.
 LunaMemory is inspired by his Memory Delegates.